portablejim/TCFNSW-Website/content/articles/whole_school/Its_got_to_be_better.md

 title: " It's got to be better"
 publishdate: "2022-02-03"
 pdflink:
-description: "Reflection by John Gore on Covid and education"
+description: "Reflection by John Gore on the challenges of online learning"
-summary: " Reflection by John Gore on Covid and education"
+summary: " Challenges of online learning"
 ---
 But wait a minute, I said this at the beginning of 2020.
 The last two years have been difficult for everyone, especially schools.
 Will 2022 be any